-In the study performed by Hara et al[33] 88% of the lesions with villous projections more than 4 mm on IDUS were malignant.
-The diagnostic accuracy of POP alone in differentiating benign/malignant was 88% and 67% for main duct and branch duct respectively, as compared to IDUS with an accuracy of 63% and 88%.
-Their study confirmed that adding IDUS to POP improves evaluation of branch duct type lesions.
-The combined accuracy rate for different modalities such as CT, EUS, POP and IDUS was 55%, 65%, 75% and 78% respectively, with highest rate of 88% for POP plus IDUS combined.
-Surgical pathology served as gold standard in this study.
-Most malignant tumors had POP visual morphology types III, IV or V (as per Yamaguchi classification).
-The benefit of using this combined modality was evident in the fact that reduced operations were performed in 33 out of 60 patients with only 1 positive resection margin due to infiltrative parenchymal changes.
-Critically, management based on these criteria culminated in extraordinary 95% 3-year cumulative survival rate and 93% disease free survival rate.
+In the study performed by Hara et al[33], 88% of the lesions with villous projections more than 4 mm on IDUS were malignant.
+The diagnostic accuracy of POP alone in differentiating benign/malignant was 88% and 67% for main duct and branch duct, respectively, as compared to IDUS with an accuracy of 63% and 88%.
+Their study confirmed that adding IDUS to POP improves the evaluation of branch ductal-type lesions.
+The combined accuracy rate for different modalities such as CT, EUS, POP and IDUS was 55%, 65%, 75% and 78%, respectively, with the highest rate of 88% for POP plus IDUS combined.
+Surgical pathology served as the gold standard in this study.
+Most malignant tumors had POP visual morphology types III, IV or V (as per the Yamaguchi classification).
+The benefit of using this combined modality was evident in the fact that reduced operations were performed in 33 out of 60 patients, with only one positive resection margin that was due to infiltrative parenchymal changes.
+Critically, management based on these criteria culminated in an extraordinary 95% 3-year cumulative survival rate and a 93% disease-free survival rate.

-IDUS is particularly useful to visualize branches distant from the probe and the parenchyma and plays a crucial complementary role to POP.
-IDUS also has better efficacy for early lesions such as CIS due to higher resolution and probe location as compared to EUS.
+IDUS is particularly useful to visualize branches distant from the probe and the parenchyma, and plays a crucial complementary role to POP.
+IDUS also has better efficacy for early lesions like CIS, due to higher resolution and probe location as compared to EUS.

-POP with image enhancing technology
+POP with image-enhancing technology

-Miura et al[48] assessed POP guided NBI (narrow band imaging) in 21 patients with IPMN.
-They used a small diameter videoscope CHF-BP260 (Olympus medical systems) with an outer diameter of 2.9 mm and achieved technical success of 90%.
+Miura et al[48] assessed POP-guided NBI (narrow band imaging) in 21 patients with IPMN.
+They used a small diameter videoscope CHF-BP260 (Olympus medical systems) with an outer diameter of 2.9 mm, and achieved technical success of 90%.
 Vascular patterns and protrusions were detected more clearly in NBI images as compared to examination under white light.
 Similar findings were observed by Ito et al[49].
-NBI identified skip tumor lesions in the tail of pancreas, which were not detected by conventional POP.
+NBI identified skip tumor lesions in the tail of the pancreas, which were not detected by conventional POP.

 Other adjuvant imaging modalities utilizing POP are also being evaluated.
-Meining et al[50] prospectively studied role of probe based confocal laser endomicroscopy (pCLE) in assessing indeterminate pancreatobiliary strictures.
-Accuracy for combination of ERCP and pCLE was significantly higher compared with ERCP with tissue acquisition (90% vs 73%; P = 0.001) with higher specificity of the exam when the probe was delivered via cholangiopancreatoscopy as compared to a standard catheter.
+Meining et al[50] prospectively studied the role of probe-based confocal laser endomicroscopy (pCLE) in assessing indeterminate pancreatobiliary strictures.
+The accuracy of the combination of ERCP and pCLE was significantly higher compared with ERCP, with tissue acquisition (90% vs 73%; P = 0.001) having higher specificity in the exam when the probe was delivered via cholangiopancreatoscopy as compared to a standard catheter.

-Risk of pancreatitis in these series, which ranged between 0% to 35%, seemed to be higher in patients without dilated MPD and also depended on the level of experience of the operator[34,35].
-Arnelo et al[34] recorded one fatal case of post POP pancreatitis.
-They postulated that reducing the flow rate could help in minimizing the risk of it, but this needs further evaluation.
+The risk of pancreatitis in these series, which ranged between 0-35%, seemed to be higher in patients without dilated MPD, and also depended on the level of experience of the operator[34,35].
+Arnelo et al[34] recorded one fatal case of post-POP pancreatitis.
+They postulated that reducing the flow rate could help in minimizing the risk of it, however this needs further evaluation.

-The role of POP for intraductal pancreatic neoplasia has evolved over time with availability of longitudinal data and rapid technological improvements.
-Prospective multi center studies of POP with selected adjunct modalities in the future may address the true value of POP in the evaluation and management of pancreatic ductal neoplasia.
-POP will continue to serve a crucial complementary role for such patients in addition to cross sectional imaging and EUS.
-Appropriate application will likely be restricted to high volume tertiary care centers where multi disciplinary approach will guide the treatment of such rare diseases.
+The role of POP for intraductal pancreatic neoplasia has evolved over time with the availability of longitudinal data and rapid technological improvements.
+Prospective multi center studies of POP with selected adjunct modalities may eventually address the true value of POP in the evaluation and management of pancreatic ductal neoplasia.
+POP will continue to serve a crucial complementary role for such patients, in addition to cross-sectional imaging and EUS.
+Appropriate application will likely be restricted to high volume tertiary care centers where multi disciplinary approaches will guide the treatment of such rare diseases.